weekendfamily/foodforthepeople/_posts/blog/2016-09-03-Duck-with-red-curi-squash-mash.md

 date: 2016-09-03 20:15:02.000000000 +02:00
 ---

+Sometimes one wants to eat something nice and different, without having too much trouble or spending too much money.
+Or we want to impress guests.
+This one such recipe.
+The Duck screams _Vive la France_ and the pumpkin mash is seasonal, tasty and colorful.

-For Pumpkin mash I took some inspiration from this BBC Good Food inspiration but replaced the Butternut Squash with Red Curi squash, also know as [Hokkaido amongst other names](https://en.wikipedia.org/wiki/Red_kuri_squash).
-I did this because (i) that was the pumpkin available in the market and (ii) does not to be peeled saving a lot of time and effort.
-Also, if Dolcelate is not available just use Gorgonzola or other Blue Cheese, but choose a mild one unless you like pungent cheese flavors.
+For the Pumpkin mash I took some inspiration from this BBC Good Food recipe, but replaced the Butternut Squash with Red Curi squash, also know as [Hokkaido amongst other names](https://en.wikipedia.org/wiki/Red_kuri_squash).
+I did this because:
+1. that was the pumpkin available in the market, and
+2. this variety does not to be peeled saving a lot of time and effort.

+Other pumpkins could also be used, so check what your supermarket has on offer.
+Also, if Dolcelate is not available use Gorgonzola or other Blue Cheese.
+Try and choose a mild one unless you like pungent cheese flavors.

 ![Some fancy stuff](https://dl.dropboxusercontent.com/u/9519660/foodforthepeople/img/PumkinMashAndDuck.jpg)

+### Variations

+For the gravy you can use pretty much any fruit compote, or even a splash of orange juice.
+I did it before and it works.
+Almost anything fruity will go nicely with duck, so just experiment with whatever you have lying around in the kitchen.

 ---